sunnypilot/sunnypilot/tools/dockerize-agnos/README.md

 * Currently the binary output will fail when you enable MADS because dmonitoringmodeld can't find `dmonitoring_model_tinygrad.pkl` et al. The [default model binaries](https://gitlab.com/sunnypilot/public/docs.sunnypilot.ai3/-/tree/main/models/recompiled2/model-Space%20Lab%202%20v2%20(July%2026,%202025)-78?ref_type=heads) must be built separately and copied into the build.
 * The build output must be commit to a git branch for it to work on the device.
 Replicate how the prebuilt commit looks as if it came from the github workflow.
 * Cleaner and still correct: Get rid of the build flag by instead detecting QCOM && missing kgsl device.
-* Would be ideal if it checked before build that the current build environment is in fact the expected AGNOS version.
-If it is not it should error out.
-That way you know the `agnos-system` base docker image needs to be updated.

 # Regarding `/dev/kgsl-3d0` during build-time
 Builds within dockerized-agnos fail when tinygrad tries to use `/dev/kgsl-3d0` to compile and test the default model.